hecarson/utahsec-challenges/2024-11-14/chal1/sol/README.md

 > [!NOTE]
 > The addresses that you see in GDB when running `gdb <program>` are not randomized by default.
 You can enable randomization by running `set disable-randomization off` before `r`unning the program in GDB.

-At address 0x55555555520f (0x520f for short), we can see the address of the `name` buffer, which is 0x80a0.
+At address 0x55555555520f (0x520f for short) with the LEA instruction, we can see the address of the `name` buffer, which is 0x80a0 (for short).
 Since the binary is not stripped, the address of the `name` buffer can also be found with `i addr name`.

 Let's also run `i file` to list the program sections to see if there's something interesting about the address of `name`.